The Present Perfect Simple Tense – Everything you need to know

 In his book, Tense in English: Its structure and use in discourse, Renaat Declerck devotes 35 pages to analysing the present perfect tense.
 Conversely, he only allocates six pages to the present (simple) tense.

 There’s only one conclusion to draw from the contents page in Declerck’s book.
 The present perfect is a hot topic among scholars of the English language.
-Who could argue against the present perfect indeed being the hottest of all subject matters related to the English language?
+Who could argue against the present perfect indeed being the hottest of all subject matters related to English language language?

 How do you form the present perfect simple tense?